 Over the past few years we have made four trips to Europe and have researched the process extensively.
-And it turns out that getting to Europe is actually pretty cheap.
+It turns out that getting to Europe is actually pretty cheap.
 Before I had ever traveled there, I always thought the idea of planning a trip was a little daunting.
 I knew that lots of airlines flew to lots of different European cities, but how was I to know what was the best and cheapest way?
-Whenever I looked at sites like Orbitz or Expedia, flights were always $1300 or more.
-But eventually we did enough research and learned enough through trial and error that I think at this point we’ve got a pretty great system down.
+Whenever I looked at sites like Orbitz or Expedia, flights were always $1000 bucks or more.
+But eventually we learned enough through trial and error that I think we’ve got a pretty great system down.

 It really boils down to this:

 there are two European cities that are far cheaper to fly into than just about any other.